MercyOne Des Moines Medical Center

 MercyOne Des Moines Medical Center, formally called Mercy Medical Center – Des Moines, is a not-for-profit Catholic hospital located in Des Moines, Iowa.
 MercyOne Des Moines was founded by the Sisters of Mercy in 1893 and is the longest continually operating hospital in Des Moines.
 MercyOne is a member of MercyOne Network, a partnership of Catholic Health Initiatives (CHI) and Trinity Health.
 MercyOne Des Moines is one of the largest employers in the state of Iowa with more than 5,300 employees, and 800 physicians and allied health associates.
-The main campus boasts a 656-bed acute care facility.
+The main campus has a 656-bed acute care facility.

 Notable events

 On November 29, 1979, Liberato Iannone M.D., a cardiologist with the Iowa Heart Center, performed the first percutaneous coronary angioplasty in the state of Iowa at Mercy Medical Center.
 Later at the hospital, Dr. Iannone became the first cardiologist to perform a directional coronary arthrectomy.

 Graduate medical education

 MercyOne Des Moines Medical Center hosts several ACGME-accredited residency programs: